-- overseeing the day to day operation of the school's SEND policy - co-ordinating the additional provision for pupils with special educational needs - ensuring that an agreed, consistent approach is adopted by all staff - liaising with and advising other school staff - supporting staff to identify pupils with special educational needs - providing professional guidance to colleagues and sourcing appropriate training for staff, when necessary - carrying out observations of pupils when requested to do so by Teachers / Phase Leaders - commissioning specialist teachers / services to carry out assessments, when necessary - supporting Phase Assistant Headteachers, Class Teachers and Support Staff in devising strategies and advising on appropriate resources and materials for use with pupils with special educational needs and on the effective use of materials and personnel in the classroom - liaising with parents / carers of pupils with SEND, alongside Phase Assistant Headteachers and Class Teachers, so that they are aware of the strategies that are being used and are involved as partners in the process.
-The newly formed Learning Support Team offer regular Parent Drop- In appointments throughout each term.
-Appointments can be made via the school office and surgery dates / times are available on the school website - liaising with outside agencies, arranging meetings and providing a link between these agencies, class teachers and parents - maintaining the school's SEND central record - assisting in the monitoring and evaluation of progress of pupils with SEND through the use of existing school assessment procedures and liaising regularly with School Assessment Lead and Senior Leadership Team (SLT) - contributing to /planning the in-service training of staff - liaising with the SENDCos in receiving schools and/or other primary schools to help provide a smooth transition from one school to the other
+- overseeing the day to day operation of the school's SEND policy - co-ordinating the additional provision for pupils with special educational needs - ensuring that an agreed, consistent approach is adopted by all staff - liaising with and advising other school staff - supporting staff to identify pupils with special educational needs - providing professional guidance to colleagues and sourcing appropriate training for staff, when necessary - carrying out observations of pupils when requested to do so by Teachers / Phase Leaders - commissioning specialist teachers / services to carry out assessments, when necessary - supporting Phase Assistant Headteachers, Class Teachers and Support Staff in devising strategies and advising on appropriate resources and materials for use with pupils with special educational needs and on the effective use of materials and personnel in the classroom, as part of Ordinarily Available Provision (OAP) - liaising with parents / carers of pupils with SEND, alongside Phase Assistant Headteachers and Class Teachers, so that they are aware of the strategies that are being used and are involved as partners in the process.
+The Learning Support Team offer regular Parent Drop- In appointments throughout each term for Parents/ Carers of pupils on the SEND register.
+Appointments can be made via the school office and surgery dates / times are available on the school website

+- liaising with outside agencies, arranging meetings and providing a link between these agencies, class teachers and parents - maintaining the school's SEND central record - assisting in the monitoring and evaluation of progress of pupils with SEND through the use of existing school assessment procedures and liaising regularly with School Assessment Lead and Senior Leadership Team (SLT) - contributing to /planning the in-service training of staff - liaising with the SENDCos in receiving schools and/or other primary schools, specialist schools and high schools to help provide a smooth transition from one school to the other